 6 Wealsun, 595 CY

 The Free Dinner that preceded the Champion’s Games was a spectacular event, with more than two hundred guests and half again as many servants, cooks, musicians, and other entertainers.
 The event itself took place under the open sky on the arena battleground.
 Numerous long banquet tables were arrayed in a circle around a central wooden stage that gave entertainers a place to perform.
 The entire area was festooned with flowers, ribbons, and multicolored pennants.
-The arena gates opened for the event at five PM, and a patrol of Raknian’s wardens took position before each one, checking invitations and keeping an eye on the situation.
+The arena gates opened for the event at 5:00 PM, and a patrol of Raknian’s wardens took positions before each one, checking invitations and keeping an eye on the situation.
 Two great bonfires burned north of the seating area, and scores of cooks, scullions, and waiters were busy there with spits, grills, and platters.

 When the adventurers arrived, Ekaym presented his license and a clerk recorded their names, the name of the group – Burning Blood – and took a note on the group’s leader – Drake.
 After being admitted, they were shown to their table and servants soon provided plenty of delicious food and drink.
 The arena filled quickly with guests and attendants, and shortly before 6:00, Raknian entered the arena with his retinue to be met by the crowd with thunderous applause.
-Raknian was quick on the pleasantries, and sat at a prominent table between the central bonfire and the stage.
+Raknian was quick on the pleasantries and sat at a prominent table between the central bonfire and the stage.
 The current holder of the Champion’s Belt, the gladiator Auric, and his teammate Khellek also sat at Raknian’s table.
 When Raknian presented Auric to the crowd, he was greeted with even more applause.

 While Drake glared daggers at Auric, Liberty scanned the crowd for Tirra.
 She actually spotted the elf at a table removed from the center of the arena and Tirra noticed her as well, smiling and waving.
 The sorcerer returned the wave, nodding.